-Our second hypothesis was that only philosophy students would improve their CT skills as measured by the WGCTA.
 Our two-way ANOVA (see Table 2) did not yield a significant interaction effect for WGCTA scores, p = .11, but there was a significant effect of class type, p = .03.
-To determine what accounted for that effect, we performed one-way ANOVAs for both preand post-test WGCTA scores separately.
-As described above, there were no pre-test differences between classes; however, there was a significant between-group difference in post-test WGCTA scores, F(2, 126) = 5.31, p = .01.
-As predicted, students in the philosophy classes showed significantly increased CT skills at the end of the semester compared to other psychology students, Bonferroni p = .01, d = .70, and approached significantly higher CT skills than students in the CT class, Bonferroni p = .07, d = .90.
-Overall, though, the pre-post gains on the WGCTA in the philosophy classes were small, with repeated measures t(25) = 2.42, p = .02, d = .45, an 8.2% boost.
-As expected, there were no significant differences on post-semester WGCTA scores between students in the CT class and those in the other psychology classes, Bonferroni p = 1.00, d = .08.
+To determine what accounted for that effect, we performed one-way ANOVAs for both pre- and posttest WGCTA scores separately.
+As described above, there were no pretest differences between classes; however, there was a significant between-group difference in posttest WGCTA scores, F(2, 126) = 5.31, p = .01.
+As predicted, students in the philosophy classes showed significantly increased CT skills at the end of the semester compared to other psychology students (Bonferroni p = .01, d = 0.70) and approached significantly higher CT skills than students in the CT class (Bonferroni p = .07, d = 0.90).
+Overall, though, the prepost gains on the WGCTA in the philosophy classes were small, with repeated measures t(25) = 2.42, p = .02, d = 0.45, an 8.2% boost.
+As expected, there were no significant differences on postsemester WGCTA scores between students in the CT class and those in the other psychology classes (Bonferroni p = 1.00, d = -0.08).